(Asclepias curassavica ‘Blood Flower’)

 Only a few left!

-Dwarf Sungold Sunflower is a native annual plant that can be commonly found growing in dry areas of meadows, plains, and prairies throughout every region of the United States.
-At maturity, this plant reaches the height of 2-3' and features hairy stems, hairy heart-shaped dark green leaves, and 5” golden yellow aromatic flowers that resemble pompons.
-This plant can be grown in a container, attracts bees, birds, and butterflies, is resistant to rabbits, is a great trap crop for aphids, is both edible and medicinal, tolerates drought, makes dye, and is great as a cut flower!
+Dwarf Sungold Sunflower is a native annual plant that grows in dry areas of meadows, plains, and prairies throughout every region of the United States.
+When fully grown, this plant can stand 2-3 feet tall.
+Its stems and heart-shaped leaves are covered in hair, while its golden yellow flowers, measuring 5 inches, have an aromatic scent and resemble pompons.
+This plant can be grown in a container, attracts bees, birds, and butterflies, is resistant to rabbits, is a great trap crop for aphids, is both edible and medicinal, tolerates drought, makes dye, and is used as a cut flower!

 (Helianthus annuus ‘Mammoth’)